NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hidden-pocket-outfit.md

 usage: "worngarment"
 license: "ORC"
 identify:
 description: "Usually worn by actors but also popular with anyone intent on subterfuge, this outfit resembles a normal piece of clothing, but with multiple pockets designed to conceal blood pack squibs and similar small items.
-When wearing this outfit, you automatically succeed on all relevant checks to Conceal an Object on your person as long as the object is of light or negligible Bulk.
-However, someone specifically searching you can still attempt a Perception check against your Stealth DC."
+When wearing this outfit, you automatically succeed on all relevant checks to [[Conceal an Object]] on your person as long as the object is of light or negligible Bulk.
+However, someone specifically searching you can still attempt a [[Skills#Perception|Perception]] check against your Stealth DC."
 powerTitle1:
 actionEconomy1:
 type1: